nmoschkin/KuCoin.NET/README.md

 This library is in active development, and it's brand new so things will undoubtedly change while I consider next steps.

+Basically, __don't download this library__ if you need to use it, right away.  __It's not finished.__  If you want to try it out and test it and open issues, then, I welcome that.

 June 10th, 2021: Major performance improvements and critical socket feed synchronization tweaks.